MangoDeveloper/ToonTown-Journal/doc/deployment/01-building.md

 Building the Client
 ===================
-The first step in building a distributable Toontown Journey client is building ```GameData.pyd```. ```GameData.pyd``` is an encrypted blob of frozen Python code.
+The first step in building a distributable Toontown Journey client is building ```GameData.pyd```. ```GameData.pyd``` is a blob of frozen Python code.
 It contains all of the code necessary to run the game.
 There are two steps to building this file:

 * [Prepare for building](00-preparing.md)
 * **Build the frozen Python module**